-Best Practices for Restaurant Waitlist Management in 2026
+Restaurant Waitlist Management: Best Practices for 2026

-Best Practices for Restaurant Waitlist Management in 2026
+Restaurant Waitlist Management: Best Practices for 2026

 This guide covers the practical strategies that work in 2026: from setting up self check-in and real-time notifications to using waitlist data for smarter staffing decisions.

-What is a restaurant waitlist system
+What is a restaurant waitlist system?

-• Real-time queue tracking: Staff see every waiting party, their position, and current status on one screen
+Real-time queue viewStaff see every waiting group, position, and status on one screen

-• Automatic notifications: Text alerts go out the moment a table opens up
+Automatic SMS alertsText notifications go out the moment a table opens up

 Fewer walk-aways on busy nights